 When time runs out, teams may finish the current end in play but may not start another end.

-It is recommended that all teams should be on the ice 5 minutes ahead of gametime for practice slides and handshakes so that the game can start exactly at the scheduled time.
+It is recommended that all teams should be on the ice 5 minutes ahead of gametime for practice slides and handshakes so that the game can start on or before the scheduled time.

 Teams MUST have at least TWO registered members present for each regular season game.
 A maximum of two spares may play in a regular season game; The first spare may play any position while the second spare must play front end.
 Failure to do so will result in a forfeit of that game.

 All games are 8 ends, unless shortened by timeclocks, with points distributed based on Wins and Losses.
-(See Regular Season Structure below for more information)
+While we track final scores, they have no bearing on ladder position or seeding.

 Playoffs will follow the standard regular season rules with the exceptions of the items listed below.